ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 ![|624x381](assets/dotnet-systemd/program-cs.png)

-Save and close the project in VS code and return to your WSL terminal.
+Save and close the project in VS Code and return to your WSL terminal.

 Next we need to create a service file for your bot using your favourite editor, for example.